-- Changing from Inactive Status to Active Status – An inactive voter may be restored to active status by updating his/her voter record, requesting a mail ballot, or voting.
+- Changing from Inactive Status to Active Status – An inactive voter may be restored to active status by updating the voter registration record, requesting a mail ballot, or voting.

-- Changing from Inactive Status to Ineligible Status – If a voter does not update his/her voter registration record, request a mail ballot, or vote by the second federal general election after being designated inactive, the voter’s name shall be removed from the statewide voter registration file, and the voter shall be required to re-register to have his/her name put back on the statewide voter registration file.
+- Changing from Inactive Status to Ineligible Status – If a voter does not update the voter registration record, request a mail ballot, or vote by the second federal general election after being designated inactive, the voter’s name shall be removed from the statewide voter registration file making the voter ineligible to vote, and the voter shall be required to re-register to vote, if they desire to vote again in the future.

 Visit the Check My Status page or contact our office to verify your registration status.